 Now I know they were using a software called "Super Paint".
-They were tracing 100 % black pixels and erasing using 100% white pixels, not intermediate tones.
-About brushes, I remember two options: a so simple aliased pencil and an aliased sprayer.
+They were tracing 100 % black pixels and erasing using 100% white pixels (that software didn't allow any intermediate tone).
+About brushes, I remember two options: a so simple aliased pencil and an aliased sprayer (always 100% white or 100% black).
 It was not an antialiased (smooth) option.

 So I got an idea: with those black and white dots we could get an interesting image!
 After all -I thought- clear photographs well contrasted usually look good even without mid tones, just with extreme black and white.
 And those dots seemed little enough to get good detail!
 So, when it was finally my turn, I asked Hernando to -please- comeback to the 'drawing mode' so I could try my idea on the screen.

 I went directly to that primitive spray and made -by memory- this face of a girl I had in my mind (half fictional, half inspired in two different girls I knew).
 That sprayer and that eraser allowed me to start with a so diffuse sketch that step by step -the more I was using a smaller and smaller brush diameter- my portrait was more and more defined.
 Finally -I think- I used that pencil to final precise little details and to adjust definition for example to the borders of the lips and especially eyes.